-Represents 3,673,534 shares of Series B convertible preferred stock purchased by RA Capital Healthcare Fund, L.P., 710,620 shares of Series B convertible preferred stock purchased by BA Capital Nexus Fund II, L.P., and 353,310 shares of Series B convertible preferred stock purchased by Blackwell Partners LLC - Series A. RA Capital Healthcare Fund, L.P., RA Capital Nexus Fund II, L.P., and Blackwell Partners LLC - Series A are affiliated with RA Capital Management, L.P.
+(1) Represents 3,673,534 shares of Series B convertible preferred stock purchased by RA Capital Healthcare Fund, L.P., 710,620 shares of Series B convertible preferred stock purchased Represents 3,6/3,534 shares of Series B convertible preferred stock purchased by RA Capital Nexus Fund II, L.P., and 353,310 shares of Series B convertible preferred stock purchased by Blackwell Partners LLC - Series A. RA Capital Healthcare Fund, L.P., RA Capital Nexus Fund II, L.P., and Blackwell Partners LLC - Series A are affiliated with RA Capital Management, L.P.
 Entities affiliated with RA Capital Management, L.P. collectively beneficially own more than 5% of our capital stock.
 Dr. Laura Stoppel, a Principal at RA Capital Management, is a director of the Company.

 PBM ACU Holdings II, LLC is affiliated with PBM Capital Group, LLC.
-Entities affiliated with PBM Capital Group, LLC collectively beneficially owned more than 5% of our capital Group, LLC.
-Entities affiliated with PBM Capital Group, LLC holding securities in the Company distributed all of their Acumen securities previously held to their beneficial owners, including Paul B. Manning, the Chief Executive Officer of PBM Capital Group, LLC, for no additional consideration in accordance with the terms of each entity's operating agreement.
-Under the terms of the distribution, Mr. Manning retains sole voting and shared dispositive power over all distributed shares through the completion of this offering, at which time Mr. Manning's voting and dispositive power over the distributed shares will the remover bed by Mr. Manning (2) terminate except with respect to any shares held by Mr. Manning.
+Entities affiliated with PBM Capital Group, LLC collectively beneficially owned more than 5% of our capital stock.
+Sean Stalfort, President of PBM Capital Group, LLC, is a director of the Company.
+In June 2021, all entities affiliated with PBM Capital Investments, LLC holding securities in the Company distributed all of their Acumen securities previously held to their beneficial owners, including Paul B. Manning, the Chief Executive Officer of PBM Capital Group,

+LLC, for no additional consideration in accordance with the terms of each entity's operating agreement.
+Under the terms of the distribution, Mr. Manning retains sole voting and shared dispositive power over all distributed shares through the completion of this offering, at which time Mr. Manning's voting and dispositive power over the distributed shares will terminate except with respect to any shares held by Mr. Manning.